pedrohba1/Sistemas-Distribuidos/README.md

-# Sistemas-Distribuidos
+# Thrift
-Trabalhos de sistemas distribuídos
+Implementação do thrift